top of page

 K-valves are simply an on-off valve.
 (Most used today)

-Will have either a yoke fitting or DIN fitting for the valve opening
+Will have either a yoke fitting or a DIN fitting for the valve opening

-• DIN allow a better tank and regulator seal due to O-ring being trapped between two valves (the tank is “female” and the regulator is “male”)
+• DIN allows a better tank and regulator seal due to the O-ring being trapped between two valves (the tank is “female” and the regulator is “male”)

-• Tank and valve are secured by threads, so the connection is much stronger than the yoke.
-This makes it more desirable for cave and wreck divers who may accidently strike the valve/ regulator on an overhead obstruction
+• The tank and valve are secured by threads, so the connection is much stronger than the yoke.
+This makes it more desirable for cave and wreck divers who may accidentally strike the valve/ regulator on an overhead obstruction.

-• Superior O-ring positioning and strength enables use of much higher air
+• Superior O-ring positioning and strength enable the use of much higher air pressure.

-• Contains a spring-loaded mechanism that if activated (placing the lever in the “up” position), restricts the flow when the air pressure drops to between 20-40 bar/ 300-500psi
+• It contains a spring-loaded mechanism that, if activated (placing the lever in the “up” position), restricts the flow when the air pressure drops to between 20-40 bar/ 300-500psi

-• This alerts diver to low air and the pulls the lever into the “down” position, releasing restricted air flow.
+• This alerts the diver to low air, who then pulls the lever into the “down” position, releasing restricted airflow.

 • This is a warning device and does not provide additional air volume